The deKleist Musical

 part of the sales order.

-entries for December 20, 1906, and onward to the end of the journal in
+journal entries for December 20, 1906, and onward to the end of the

-for each instrument suddenly stop altogether, and all that is recorded
+suddenly stop altogether, and all that is recorded is the Wurlitzer

-some pages filled with long lists of Wurlitzer invoice numbers, but
+filled with long lists of Wurlitzer invoice numbers, but having nothing

-having nothing of any recognizable use in regards to this project.
-Thus, the general accounting of
+of any recognizable use in regards to this project.
+Thus, the general

-However, to complete the serial number sequence ending in 1906 some
+complete the serial number sequence ending in 1906 some missing or

-missing or "out-of-range" items have been backfilled using information
+"out-of-range" items have been backfilled using information from the

 actually shipped in 1907.